punkrocker/SOS/README.md

 # SOS
-This is a Simple Operation System
+This is a Simple Operation System for study

-A system for OS study